TEE-Wiki/tee-wiki/docs/01-introduction/02-key-components-of-a-tee.md

 ---
 sidebar_position: 2
-description: 'Explore the three fundamental components of TEEs: memory isolation, secure execution, and remote attestation, and understand how they work together to provide security.'
+description: "Explore the three fundamental components of TEEs: memory isolation, secure execution, and remote attestation, and understand how they work together to provide security."
 ---

 # Key components of a TEE